vilemduha/blendercam/scripts/addons/docs/faq.md

 The long answer is: there are generally 2 reasons why a feature is marked Experimental:

-1 - It was developed for a specific machine or operation that cannot currently be tested or verified.
+- It was developed for a specific machine or operation that cannot currently be tested or verified.

   *or*

-2 - It worked with some previous combination of Python and Blender versions and needs to be rewritten.
+- It worked with some previous combination of Python and **Blender** versions and needs to be rewritten.

-**Fabex** has been in continuous development since 2012, between Python 2 - 3.11, Blender 2.7 - 4.2, and 30+ volunteer developers with different machines, needs and approaches to coding.
+**Fabex** has been in continuous development since 2012, between Python 2 - 3.11, **Blender** 2.7 - 4.2, and 30+ volunteer developers with different machines, needs and approaches to coding.

-Everyone puts in effort to make sure that all of **Fabex**'s features are supported and stable, but sometimes a feature will be introduced by someone who stops development, the feature will rely on a deprecated Python or Blender function, or there might be an intermittent issue that is difficult to diagnose.
+Everyone puts in effort to make sure that all of **Fabex**'s features are supported and stable, but sometimes a feature will be introduced by someone who stops development, the feature will rely on a deprecated Python or **Blender** function, or there might be an intermittent issue that is difficult to diagnose.

 It is not always possible to resolve these problems quickly, and there may be other users who are not experiencing any issues with the same feature who do not want it to be removed because someone else filed a Bug Report.